Traverse-Research/xess-rs/README.md

 [![Banner](banner.png)](https://traverseresearch.nl)

 Raw unsafe XeSS bindings for rust.
-We generate bindings for Vulkan, DirectX12 and DirectX11, for the XeSS-SR (super sampler), XeLL (low latency) and XeSS-FG (frame generation) systems.
+We generate bindings for Vulkan, DirectX12 and DirectX11, for the XeSS-SR (super resolution), XeLL (low latency) and XeSS-FG (frame generation) systems.
 Further documentation should be found in the XeSS repository https://github.com/intel/xess.

 ## Usage